Polynomial-Time Algorithms for Computing the Nucleolus: An Assessment: Reduced Game and Submodular Function Minimization Method

+The components of the original nucleolus to $(2,3,4)$ are given by $(7/2,2,2)$, implying $ (4,2,2) \neq (7/2,2,2)$, which violates the quoted statement from the work of~\citet{maggiorano:2025}.
+Hence, this violates the reduced game property with respect to the nucleolus solution of the original game for $S=\{2,3,4\}$ at $\mathbf{x} = (2,4,2,2)$.
+This counter-example establishes the selection issue that arises in the algorithm proposed by these authors when making an inappropriate choice from the least-core.
+However, notice that the restriction $\mathbf{x}_{S} = (4,2,2)$ belongs to the core of the reduced game $v_{S,\mathbf{x}}$, and satisfies therefore RGP with respect to the core for $S=\{2,3,4\}$ at $\mathbf{x} = (2,4,2,2)$. $\Diamond$ \end{example}

-This implies that the authors are faced with a serious selection issue, which would only be unproblematic when the least-core of a convex game would be a singleton, which cannot be assured in general (see Example~\ref{exp:repnuc_cv} in connection with Figure~\ref{fig:repnuc01}, for instance).
+This implies that the authors are faced with a serious selection issue, which would only be unproblematic when the least-core of a convex game would be a singleton, which cannot be assured in general, as we recognized by the above example (for more details, see Example~\ref{exp:repnuc_cv} in connection with Figure~\ref{fig:repnuc01}, for instance).
 That is to say, their argument that they have imposed on the nucleolus applies to all allocations within the core and, therefore, even to all allocations in the least-core.
-As a consequence, the authors cannot guarantee that their algorithm correctly singles out the nucleolus of a convex game rather than a profane member of the core that is even an allocation of the least-core.
+As we can see from Example~\ref{exp:count_exp}, the authors cannot guarantee that their algorithm correctly singles out the nucleolus of a convex game rather than a profane member of the core that is even an allocation of the least-core.
 At best, this can only be ensured while supplying the algorithm with the known nucleolus of the convex game or that the least-core of the game consists of a single point.
 By these arguments, we conclude that their method might be useful in the verification of a computed candidate of the nucleolus for a convex game, but not more.

 In this regard, the authors claimed to have provided a first strongly polynomial-time algorithm for computing the nucleolus of convex games.
 If anything, these authors can only be credited with having sketched an algorithm suitable for checking the nucleolus of a convex game in strongly polynomial time, but not for its computation.
 Since, according to the arguments above, this cannot be guaranteed with their flawed method.
 Even the suitability to verify the nucleolus needs further adjustment to the algorithm, as it requires knowledge about the maximum surpluses $s_{ij}(\mathbf{x},v)$ over all pairs of players.
 To simplify matters, we assume the suitability in the sequel to finalize our analysis.